IsmatMahmood/Dreams-Banner/README.md

 The task is to recreate the designs using mobile-first responsive design using JS, HTML and CSS only.

+Requirements
+• As a user, I want to see the mobile design when I’m using my mobile device.
+• As a user, I want to see the desktop design when I’m using my desktop computer.
-As a user, I want to click on the banner, so that I can visit https://www.dreams.co.uk/sale/all-sale
+• As a user, I want to click on the banner, so that I can visit https://www.dreams.co.uk/sale/all-sale

 ![image](https://user-images.githubusercontent.com/78758465/156038575-fa9ef07a-6433-429d-90ba-1006b7321923.png)